Driving Regulations

 - Schachter SC.
 Driving and epilepsy.
 In: Wyllie E, ed.
 Wyllie’s Treatment of Epilepsy.
 7th ed.
 Philadelphia: Wolters Kluwer; 2021.

-- European Union Council Directive 2009/112/EC.
-Minimum standards of physical and mental fitness for driving a power-driven vehicle.
+- European Union Directive 2006/126/EC of the European Parliament and of the Council on driving licences (recast), Annex III — Minimum standards of physical and mental fitness for driving (as amended by Commission Directive 2009/113/EC).
 Official Journal of the European Union.
-2009.

 - Driver and Vehicle Licensing Agency (DVLA).
 Neurological disorders: assessing fitness to drive.
 GOV.UK.
 Updated 2024.